 Australia |Harvard Kennedy School, Master of Public Policy

 Arthur is a medical doctor and management consultant with McKinsey & Company, where his work has focused on strategy and regulatory reform for organizations in the healthcare industry and public sector in the US and Australia.
 He has a particular interest in health systems design and global public health, including the relationship between health and sustainable development, climate change and security.
 He will further these interests while concentrating in International and Global Affairs at the Harvard Kennedy School.

 B.A.
 (Honours) in English Literature & Language and History, Queen's University

 Canada |Graduate School of Arts and Sciences, M.A. in Regional Studies of East Asia (Korea)

 Ann is pursuing historical research using feminist and queer theories to further the understanding of previously unwritten histories of women in Korean history.
 At Harvard, Ann is investigating the effects of educational policies during the colonial and post-Korean War period on women's self-conceptualization of their (trans) national and personal identities.
 While expanding her interests and building on her research skills, Ann hopes to further develop her "Korean War Interviews" archive by documenting women's experiences of the war.

 M.E.Sci.
 (Honours) in Geophysics (North America), University of Liverpool

 United Kingdom | Graduate School of Arts and Science, Department of Earth and Planetary Science, Ph.D. in Geodynamics

-Sophie will use theoretical predictions and numerical modeling to develop understanding of the elastic and anelastic properties of the Earth.
-Her work will involve modeling the mantle’s response to external forcings, such as glacial cycles, tectonic motion and orbital dynamics.
+Sophie uses theoretical predictions and numerical modeling to develop understanding of the elastic and anelastic properties of the Earth.
+Her work involves modeling the mantle’s response to external forcings, such as glacial cycles, tectonic motion and orbital dynamics.
 She hopes this research in Harvard’s Department of Earth and Planetary Sciences will lead to a career in academic research.